How Long After I get My Green Card can I Divorce? Overview

 A good immigration and divorce lawyer can help you foresee problems with your case before it occurs.
 Many cases are won because the green card holder got a lawyer who prepared the case well and set it up for success.

-My name is Cheryl Fletcher and I have been an immigration attorney, since 2015.
+My name is Cheryl Fletcher and I have been an immigration and divorce attorney, since 2015.
 I have helped hundreds of green card holders through the divorce process.
 I regularly take on and win green card divorce cases.
-I charge a reasonable fee for my services.
 When deciding if you should hire a lawyer, you will have to look at your finances to see if this is possible.
+We charge a reasonable fee for our services.
 More importantly, you should make the decision based on whether you can afford to make a mistake with your case and risk being deported.

 If you would like to speak with me about your case, I’m available for 30-minutes to listen, explain your rights and provide you with the best legal strategy to help you achieve your goals.
 Take the first step to getting legal help, by clicking the orange button below.